glasser/vote.davidglasser.net/content/post/202011-candidates.md

 Kelley, Mari Mendonca, Leah Simon-Weisberg, and Dominique Walker.
 (All but Mendonca fall into that "if the East Bay DSA and East Bay For Everyone agree, how wrong can it be?" category.)

+## Berkeley School Directors (choose 2): Laura Babbit and Ana Vasudeo?

+I've only done a small amount of research so far; currently leaning towards Laura Babbitt and Ana Vasudeo based on their overall approach and endorsements.

 ## AC Transit Director (at-large): Victoria Fierce?